 The most efficient way to inform the reader is to communicate directly and uncomplicatedly.
 Students should not try to dazzle the reader with the beauty of sophisticated, grammatically complex sentences.

-One particularly useful strategy to help students write directly is to encourage them to picture a single individual they are writing the information report for.
+One particularly useful strategy to help students write directly is encouraging them to picture a single individual they are writing the information report for.

 This individual can be entirely imaginary, e.g. a hypothetical work colleague or boss, but having a clear image of the reader in their mind often helps the student to write in a more direct, straightforward manner.